 - Stay focused.

-- Keep a close eye on the movements of other boats to possibly put the manoeuvre on standby and make circles in the meantime, or give a clear indication of the new direction if there is a risk of collision.
+- Keep a close eye on the movements of other boats to possibly put the maneuver on standby and make circles in the meantime, or give a clear indication of the new direction if there is a risk of collision.

 - Always keep an eye on other people on board.

 With all these tips, you are ready to safely dock your boat!

 Remember when you are renting a boat in Miami to always proceed with caution and if you are scared, feel free to consult our article about the best tips when renting a boat in Miami.